On Minimal Achievable Quotas in Multiwinner Voting: Omitted Proofs

 So let $N'$ be the set of voters witnessing the violation, and let $v_i$ be the first voter, as well as $v_j$ be the last voter in $N'$, according to the VI order.
 When the algorithm considered the interval $(i,j)$, there were at least $\lvert N' \rvert \geq \frac{n}{k} \cdot \ell \cdot \alpha$ many voters approving at most $\ell-1$ many candidates in $W$.
 Further, each of them approves at least $\ell$ common candidates $C'$ with $C' \subseteq T(i,j)$.
-Thus, it holds that the algorithm finds a violation of size at least $\ell$ for this interval $(i,j)$.
-This concludes the proof for EJR.
+Thus, the algorithm finds a violation in the interval $(i,j)$.
+This concludes the proof for EJR. \end{proof}